epklein/epklein.github.io/_mgmt/people/delegation.md

 toc_sticky: true
 ---

-Delegation is **the ability to assign tasks or responsibility to an individual or a group of people, empower them to make decisions, and trust them to complete work effectively**.
+*The ability to assign tasks or responsibility to an individual or a group of people, empower them to make decisions, and trust them to complete work effectively.*

 In [managing software engineering teams](/mgmt/swe), I favor a delegation approach focused on the desired results rather than on the specific methods and steps required to achieve them.
 It takes more time and energy to see results, but develops people abilities and scales in the long run.